kan9667/kalasetu/README.md

 ## What is KalaSetu?

-KalaSetu turns a phone photo and a voice note into a professional, fairly-priced, bilingual product listing — no typing, no English, no middlemen.
-An artisan photographs their product and describes it out loud in their own language; the app removes the background and corrects the lighting, transcribes and translates the description into a structured English + Hindi listing, and suggests a fair price backed by a hard cost floor and live market comparables — reading everything back aloud before anything goes live.
+KalaSetu compresses an entire digitization pipeline into a photograph and a spoken sentence.
+An artisan simply points a camera and narrates, unprompted, in their own tongue: no typing, no transliteration, no middleman.
+A computer vision layer renders the shot studio-grade; a speech recognition model transcribes the narration; a bilingual generation engine turns it into a structured English–Hindi listing; and a pricing engine, anchored to an inviolable cost floor and calibrated against live market comparables, computes a valuation no algorithm is permitted to undercut.
+Every result is read back aloud before it goes live, so approval stays a human judgment, not a default.

-It's built for artisans who already get seasonal exposure at government fairs (Shilp Samagam, Surajkund Mela, Dilli Haat) but have no way to keep selling once the fair ends, because year-round digital commerce demands things most artisans have never had access to: studio-quality photos, English SEO copywriting, and a sense of fair market pricing.
+The need is structural.
+Government fairs like Shilp Samagam, Surajkund Mela, and Dilli Haat give artisans brief seasonal visibility that evaporates the moment each fair ends.
+Sustaining a year-round storefront demands three things most artisans have never had: e-commerce-grade photography, fluent English SEO copy, and a real sense of fair market value.
+KalaSetu replaces that absence with infrastructure, turning one photo and one sentence into continuous, dignified market access.

 ## Key Features